 The castle was a seat of power for kings of Bohemia, Holy Roman emperors, and presidents of Czechoslovakia.
 The Bohemian Crown Jewels are kept within a hidden room inside it.

 According to the Guinness Book of Records, Prague Castle is the largest ancient castle in the world, occupying an area of almost 70,000 square meters, at about 570 meters in length and an average of about 130 meters wide, which is roughly equal to seven football fields.
 It also has over 700 rooms.
 How big is that!

 Their taste is remarkable, their caloric worth is low and they are brimming with vitamins and minerals.
-Mushroom hunting can be incredible fun however it may be risky if you don’t know which mushrooms to pick.
+Mushroom hunting can be incredible fun, however, it may be risky if you don’t know which mushrooms to pick.

 This activity is popular in many other countries in the world, including our homeland, Poland.
 You can read more about it here.

 The Czech Republic Officially Changed Its Name To Czechia

 In 1993, the Czech Ministry of Foreign Affairs recommended the use of the name Czechia, which was approved by the Czech government as the official name in 2016.
 Did you know this?

 Meat Is A Big Part Of The Czech Diet

 Meat forms a big part of lunch or dinner meals in the Czech Republic.
 Roast pork with dumplings or Vepřo Knedlo Zelo is popular and often eaten with sauerkraut.

 Svičková is another popular dumpling meal served with roast beef in a cream-colored sauce.
 Gulas is a brown sauce of roast beef or pork with dumplings again.